 The report, penned by EPI President Lawrence Mishel and economists Elise Gould and Heidi Shierholz, shows a "weak labor market" has generally kept wages low, especially for lower-income and middle-class workers.

 "The report tells us what we already knew," Mishel says.
 "Hourly wages have been stagnant across the board for many years, even for college grads.
-We're not seeing much job growth, even as the unemployment rate falls."
+We're not seeing much job growth, even as the unemployment rate falls.""It shouldn't be surprising that incomes are not going up if people are not working more, finding jobs or seeing increases in their weekly paychecks," he says.

 The median weekly U.S. wage is $768 in the study, roughly the same as in 2001 when adjusted for inflation.